 Familiarity with the labor market and related dynamics of the Crater Region; and,

-Familiarity with the required WIOA One-Stop Partner Organizations in LWDA 15 and the services they provide.
+Familiarity with the required WIOA One-Stop Partner Organizations in LWDA 15 and the services they provide;

-The financial ability/stability to incur, on a short-term basis, the costs associated with the provision of the activities outlined in this RFP as the One-Stop Operator will be compensated on a reimbursement basis, i.e., Operator incurs costs, completes a monthly reimbursement request to CRWDB, reimbursement request is processed and payment disbursed.
-This process may take up to 60 days.
+The financial ability/stability to incur, on a short-term basis, the costs associated with the provision of the activities outlined in this RFP as the One-Stop Operator will be compensated on a reimbursement basis.
+(Operator incurs costs, completes a monthly reimbursement request to CRWDB, reimbursement request is processed and payment disbursed.
+This process may take up to 60 days.)

 Entities that are presently debarred, suspended, or proposed for debarment are not eligible to receive a contract that may be awarded under this RFP.
 Any entity selected as the One-Stop Operator under this RFP will be considered a sub- recipient of a Federal Award.

 The One-Stop Operator (Center Manager position only) is required to be physically located within CRWDB’s Virginia Career Works-Petersburg Center, 22 W. Washington St. Petersburg, VA 23803.
 One private office to include rent, utilities, office furnishings, computer/printer/internet, landline and cellular telephone (1 of each), and basic office supplies will be provided for the One-Stop Operator’s Center Manager within the 22.
 W. Washington St. Center at no cost (costs for these items should not be included in the proposer’s budget).
-The One-Stop Operator’s Center Manager will be required to travel to the Emporia- Greensville Center on a routine basis (travel between the two One-Stop Centers is not reimbursable).
+The One-Stop Operator’s -Center Manager will be required to travel to the Emporia- Greensville Center on a routine basis (travel between the two One-Stop Centers is not reimbursable).

-Technical Proposal Format
+H. Technical Proposal Format